geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t07_learning_rate_scheduling.md

 <a id='ta07epoch'></a>

 ### Epoch-wise
 To apply learning rate scheduling at an epoch level, the custom function should have 'epoch' as its parameter.
 Let's look at the example below which demonstrates this.
 We will be using the summary parameter in the fit method to be able to visualize the learning rate later.
-You can go through [tutorial 6](./tutorials/r1.0/advanced/t06_summary) in the advanced section for more details on accessing training history.
+You can go through [Tutorial 6](./tutorials/r1.0/advanced/t06_summary) in the advanced section for more details on accessing training history.

 ```python